wilkdasilk/functions-exercises/README.md

 // ***
 ```

+### 11. Create a heads-or-tails game.
+In a separate file, create a super-simple HTML page that contains an element with the id `result`, and link your HTML page to a js file.
+In that js file, define 3 functions:
+-A function that returns either "heads" or "tails", the result of a coin flip.
+-A function that, when called, prompts the user to guess either "heads" or "tails" and returns their guess.
+-A function that takes in a string and puts that string into the `result` element on your page.

+Then, write a fourth function that wraps all of these functions into one, so that calling that fourth function will prompt the user to guess heads or tails, flip a coin, and then tell the user whether or not they were right.
+Make sure that calling just that function from the console works as expected.

-### 10. Stretch Challenge: Can you alter the printTriangle function to create a Pyramid?
+### 12. Stretch Challenge: Can you alter the printTriangle function to create a Pyramid?
 **Example:  printPyramid(10);**

 ```javascript